Floorp-Projects/Floorp/toolkit/components/glean/docs/dev/testing.md

 This allows the crate to test its non-Gecko-adjacent code using Rust tests.
 (You will need to cover the Gecko-adjacent code via another means.)

+**Note:** Some FOG rusttests panic on purpose.
+They print stack traces to stdout.
+If the rusttests fail and you see a stack trace, double-check it isn't from a purposefully-panicking test.

+**Note:** If a test fails, it is very likely they'll poison the test lock.
+This will cause all subsequent tests that attempt to take the test lock (which is all of them) to also fail due to `PoisonError`s.
+They can be safely ignored.

 ### Using `gtest` (Treeherder symbol `GTest` (a build task))

 Because Gecko symbols aren't built for the